BorArt22/project-5-data-pipelines/README.md

 Song data is loading fully from folder to staging table `staging_songs`.

 ## Loading dimension tables
 For loading in dimension tables are possible two modes - `append` and `insert_delete`.
-For user table is also implemented `append_update` mode.

 `append`  mode:
 Insert only rows from staging table that does not have same primary key as target table.